manuel-russello/ICp-banking-microservices/README.md

 	![alt text](images/banking_app_test.png "Banking application")
     * Select a customer ID.
-    * Please wait during the application calls banking data from the Mainframe through API Connect and z/OS Connect EE.
+    * Please wait while the application calls banking data from the Mainframe through API Connect and z/OS Connect EE.
     * The result is displayed in a JSON structure.

-4. The banking application locally works, stop the Node.js server with a **SIGINT (CTRL+C)** from the terminal.
+4. The banking application locally works.
+Stop the Node.js server with a **SIGINT (CTRL+C)** from the terminal.

 ## Part 4 - Push the banking application to your GitHub repository

 1. Commit the fresh code you modified to add changes to the local repository:

    `git commit -m "Update of bankingAPI.js"`

-2. Push the code you commited to transfer the last commit to your Github repository:
+2. Push the code you commited to transfer the last commit to your GitHub repository:

    `git push"`

 ---

 :thumbsup: Congratulations!
-Your banking application locally works and modifications have been pushed to your Github repository!
-Ready for IBM Cloud private ?
+Your banking application locally works and modifications have been pushed to your GitHub repository!
+Ready for IBM Cloud private?

 ---